belinda-g-freitas/exam-j2ee-M2/README.md

 PS: Linux is my ride or die.

 ##### NOTES
-- This project isn't originally mine, I just added some features.
+- This project isn't originally mine, I just added some features (which are not uploaded in the repo).
 - The project UI is in French only (sadly) 😿
 - The actual <a href="./TP jee.pdf" target="_blank">work</a> we were asked to do